wooddar/whatis/README.md

 whatis --preload-filepath /path/to/_load_20190929.json
 ```

+Subsequent runs of the whatis bot will ignore the same preload file!

 # Running tests
 `pytest tests/` - you may need to install pytest first depending on your Python distribution